 When can I send in my application?

-Please note that if you want or need to join the PreMaster program in the fall term the application deadlines are August 15 for EU citizens and July 15 for non-EU citizens!
+Please note that if you want or need to join the PreMaster program in the Fall term the application deadline is August 15!

 **With the exception of your final transcript, we will not begin reviewing your application until we've received your application in full, so please make sure to submit your application only if you have all documents prepared that are listed on our website.

 How are student slots awarded at the Karls?
 Are they simply based on grades alone?